 There are a dozen ways to pray—and you don’t always have to be on your knees.
 But you can get on your okole and coast down one of the world’s largest dormant volcanoes on a top-of-the-line mountain bike.
 Rent a ride (and its attendant equipment) through Bike Maui—a bike company treasured island-wide for its great customer service and excellent rental fleet—or sign up for the outfit’s Sunrise Guided Tour.
 Commencing between 3 and 4am (yes, you heard us right), and lasting for roughly 8 hours, this journey includes a 23-mile bike ride down Haleakala’s switchback slopes and views of the enormous crater, where, perhaps, in the words of Gilbert, you can “enter into the silence of the heart.”

 Which is also precisely what you acquire when you leave behind the hustle-and-bustle of Maui’s busier parts and head to its splendid East Side.
 The Road to Hana is often described as a journey in itself, and for good cause: The route may be only 52 miles but those miles are filled to bursting with dazzling beauty.
 (Think: rainforests, waterfalls, botanical gardens, serrated sea cliffs, sweeping coastal views, black sand beaches—and this is us just getting started.)
-Experience all of this otherworldly gorgeousness in the backseat of one of Valley Isle Excursions’ comfort cruisers on their Road to Hana Tour.
+Experience all of this otherworldly gorgeousness in the backseat of one of a comfort cruiser on your Road to Hana Tour.
 Starting early in the morning and ending in the early evening, this comprehensive trip includes stops at Hana’s loveliest spots (including the island’s windswept backside) and gives you a taste of the reverence and bliss Gilbert traveled the world to find.

 Gilbert reminds us that love can only land if we love ourselves first—and there’s no better way to unearth such self-empowerment than by zipping above the tree-line.
 Skyline Hawaii is your ticket to get there.
 While all of their zip lines feed the soul, their award-winning, 8-line zip tour in Ka’anapali has a non so che (or je ne sas quoi) that inspires real affection.
 Part of that has to do with the fact that you’ll be soaring above Ka’anapali’s remote coastal landscape; the other part has to do with the fact that it’ll feel like you’re, well, flying—if ever there’s a way to find your inner power.
 Meanwhile, your tour guide will provide you with info on Hawaii’s culture and history, giving you yet another chance to fall even deeper in love with the islands.